Dulce of Aragon

 Dulce of Aragon (Note: "Dulce de Aragón, hija de Ramón Berenguer IV de Barcelona") (Note: "Dulce de Aragão, filha de Raimundo Berenguer IV...") also called Dulce of Barcelona, (1160–1198) was Queen of Portugal as the wife of King Sancho I of Portugal.

 Life

-Dulce was the eldest daughter of Queen Petronila of Aragon and Count Ramon Berenguer IV of Barcelona.
+Dulce (also known as Doce or Aldonça) was the eldest daughter of Queen Petronila of Aragon and Count Ramon Berenguer IV of Barcelona.
 She was the sister of the future King Alfonso II of Aragon.
+Dulce´s father died in 1162 and her mother died in 1172.

+Dulce's bethrothal to infante Sancho, son of Afonso Henriques, the first king of Portugal, was celebrated when she was eleven years old and the marriage in 1174.
+The political reason behind this marriage was to stabilize Portugal as an independent country.
+There were many enemies of the crown, starting with the Kingdom of León that had controlled Portugal as a vassal state until 1128.
+In addition, the Catholic church was slow to consecrate Portugal's independence with its blessing.
+(This would not happen until 1179.)

+Portugal therefore sought allies within the Iberian Peninsula, in particular with the kingdom of Aragon, a traditional enemy of Castile, which became the first country to recognize Portugal.
+At the same time, the marriage compensated for the broken engagement of her husband's sister, Infanta Mafalda with her brother, the future King Alfonso II of Aragon.